-But these cameras are extremely expensive, in part because you’re paying for such a high-end electronic viewfinder.
+But these cameras are expensive, in part because you’re paying for such a high-end electronic viewfinder.

-Much more common in mirrorless cameras is a 2.36M-dot EVF, which looks good but not great, while cheaper mirrorless models use even lower resolutions, many of which just don’t come across as crisp at all.
+Much more common in mirrorless cameras is a 2.36M-dot EVF, which looks good but not great, while cheaper mirrorless models use even lower resolutions, many of which just don’t appear crisp at all.

 (Note that electronic viewfinder clarity does vary depending on the technology used; it’s not all about resolution, though resolution matters a lot.)